papaparadox/papaparadox/README.md

 ## About Me
 - Currently improving my TypeScript and Data Structures & Algorithms skills
-- Passionate about game development (C++, Phaser, p5.js) and interactive projects
+- Passionate about game development (Phaser, p5.js) and interactive projects
 - Experienced with JavaScript, React, Node.js, PostgreSQL, HTML, CSS
-- Fun fact: I've played over 4k chess matches online and over 100 in classical over-the-board chess
+- Fun fact: I've played over 4k chess matches online and over 100 in classical over-the-board chess and am in top 20% of players in the world

 ---